Franklindot04/python-background-job-microservice/README.md

 This project is a Dockerized Python microservice system designed to demonstrate real-world DevOps practices.
 It includes an API built with FastAPI, a background worker for asynchronous processing and Redis as the message broker.
-The goal is to showcase containerization, service orchestration, logging, troubleshooting, and production‑ready architecture.
+The goal is to showcase containerization, service orchestration, logging, troubleshooting and production‑ready architecture.

 ---